Indiana Rental Lease Agreement Templates

 Download: PDF, Word (.docx)

-Month-to-Month Lease – Labeled as a “tenancy at will”, this type of express contract permits individuals on both sides of the agreement to cancel the terms of the lease at any given time, so long as there is thirty (30) days’ notice submitted before the document’s expiration date (§ 32-31-1-1).
+Month-to-Month Lease: Labeled as a “tenancy at will”, this permits landlords and tenants to cancel the terms of the lease, specifically with thirty (30) days’ notice (§ 32-31-1-1).

 Download: PDF, Word (.docx)